KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Component Identification (Boundary Analysis)
 ![Requirements Breakdown 3](Images/Requirements/RequirementsBreakdown3.png)

-Our solution adheres to a boundary analysis that encompasses several key components to ensure its functionality and effectiveness:
+The solution adheres to a boundary analysis that encompasses several key components to ensure its functionality and effectiveness:

-- Trips and Reservations: At the core of our system lies the ability to manage trips and reservations seamlessly.
+- Trips and Reservations: At the core of the system lies the ability to manage trips and reservations seamlessly.
 Users can create, update, and view their travel itineraries, which include flights, hotels, and activity reservations.

-- Polling Mechanism: To keep information up-to-date, our solution employs a polling mechanism.
-It regularly checks external sources such as booking platforms for any changes or updates to reservations and synchronizes them with the user's itinerary.
+- Polling Mechanism: To keep information up-to-date, the solution employs a polling mechanism.
+It regularly checks external sources such as booking platforms for any changes or updates to reservations and synchronises them with the user's itinerary.

-- Email Webhooks: For real-time communication and updates, our system integrates with email webhooks.
+- Email Webhooks: For real-time communication and updates, the system integrates with email webhooks.
 Users receive notifications and updates about their reservations directly in their email, ensuring they stay informed and can make timely adjustments to their plans.

-- Data Analytics: The solution incorporates data analytics to derive insights from user interactions, helping to improve user experiences and provide personalized recommendations based on historical travel data.
+- Data Analytics: The solution incorporates data analytics to derive insights from user interactions, helping to improve user experiences and provide personalised recommendations based on historical travel data.

-- Recommendation Engine: Utilizing a recommendation engine, our system offers tailored suggestions to users based on their travel history, preferences, and current bookings, enhancing their travel planning and decision-making process.
+- Recommendation Engine: Utilizing a recommendation engine, the system offers tailored suggestions to users based on their travel history, preferences, and current bookings, enhancing their travel planning and decision-making process.

-- User Authentication: Security is paramount, and our system includes robust user authentication mechanisms to protect user data and ensure only authorized access to accounts and itineraries.
+- User Authentication: Security is paramount, and the system includes robust user authentication mechanisms to protect user data and ensure only authorised access to accounts and itineraries.

 - Third-party Integrations: We integrate with various third-party services and APIs for booking and reservation data, enabling users to seamlessly import and manage their travel information.

-By adhering to this boundary analysis, our solution provides a comprehensive and user-centric travel management experience, ensuring efficiency, accuracy, and user satisfaction throughout the journey planning process.
+By adhering to this boundary analysis, the solution provides a comprehensive and user-centric travel management experience, ensuring efficiency, accuracy, and user satisfaction throughout the journey planning process.

 ## User Roles